Dorothy Hamill: Career

 On March 3, 2017, Hamill was announced as one of 16 celebrities taking part in a cooking competition on the Food Network TV series Chopped.
 She was featured in the "Star Power: Culinary Muscle" episode, alongside former NFL player LaMarr Woodley, Olympic medalist fencer Mariel Zagunis, and UFC fighter Paige VanZant.
 Hamill was the third and last contestant to be eliminated, narrowly missing out on advancing to the final heat, losing to Paige VanZant in the final round.

 Personal life

 Hamill wrote an autobiography titled On and Off the Ice.
-She was married and divorced twice: to Dean Paul Martin (1982–1984), and then to Kenneth Forsythe (1987–1995), with whom she had a daughter named Alexandra.
+She was married and divorced twice: to Dean Paul Martin (1982–1984), and then to Kenneth Forsythe (1987–1995), with whom she had a daughter named Alexandra (1988-2025).
 Hamill married her third husband, John MacColl, in 2009.
 Her second autobiography A Skating Life: My Story, was published in 2007.

 For much of her adult life, Hamill has experienced chronic depression, which is controlled through medication and therapy.
-Her daughter also suffers from the condition.
+Her daughter also suffered from the condition.
+In her autobiography she describes her condition as atypical seasonal affective disorder, which, unlike most such cases, tends to flare up for her in the summer rather than the winter.
 In 2008, Hamill announced that she was being treated for breast cancer.

 Hamill was a mentor to 2010 U.S. national champion Rachael Flatt.
 Flatt, like Hamill, trained in Colorado Springs, Colorado.